Naitreey/notes-and-knowledge/cs/scala/language.rst

   * a parameter can have default value, which makes it optional at call site.

+- When a method takes 0 parameters, the parameter list can be omitted during method call.

 - parameter passing syntax.

   * can be positional form.